In this article, we will discuss the seven techniques of behavioral therapy. Let’s look at the seven techniques of behavioral therapy.

 For instance, parents are taught to ignore when the child is sulking or crying or throwing temper tantrums – the basic behavior of the child does not adhere to the demand if not fulfilled.
 If the child asks politely for going for an outing, the parents listen to the child and take the child for an outing – so positive behavior which is desirable is reinforced through positive reinforcement and negative behavior either through ignorance or through negative reinforcement.

 The last technique is known as Systematic Desensitization.

 This technique was given by Wolpe.
 Wolpe talked about the construction of a hierarchy from the lowest fear to the highest fear.

 For instance, somebody is very scared of cockroaches.
 The lowest fear would be cockroach at a distance of one kilometer or at a long distance whereas the highest fear or the fear which makes the person panic will be a cockroach in a coffee mug.
 This hierarchy, the series of behaviors are constructed from the lowest fear-provoking event to the highest fear-provoking event.
 After these behaviors are identified and the hierarchy is constructed, the person is taught relaxation.

 Every event or every situation in the hierarchy is taken up, the person is made to relax, and the visualization is done by the therapist.
 The therapist gives the instructions where the client can imagine the situation as if the client is in the situation.
 With that imagination and with relaxation, the person goes up in the hierarchy and the fear dissolves.
-Here you can find more information on how different types of therapy work.

 This follows the principle of reciprocal inhibition.
 In this, we understand the logic that anxiety and relaxation cannot occur at the same time.
 Fear and relaxation cannot occur at the same time, so it is reciprocal inhibition where either of them will be reinforced and the other will be inhibited.